Bergurth/codex-crypt/README.md

 # Codex Crypt
-A minimal, Personal or company/organization secret management system.
+A minimal, personal or company/organization secret management system.
 A Chamber of Secrets, if you will.

 # Installation
 ```